ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 ##### Start execution of the repl1 replication object

-\<Query\> Send the data on the local server data to the remote server, and start replication
+\<Query\> Send the data on the local server data to the remote server, and start replication.

 ```
 iSQL> ALTER REPLICATION rep1 SYNC;